(Updated after CARB news on June 24, 2026)

 Although the Ninth Circuit has temporarily paused SB 261, the appeal is on an expedited timeline with a decision expected mid-2026.
 We advise companies to continue preparing since the obligation is likely to resume.

 For SB 253, CARB has confirmed new first-year deadlines and flexibility for companies that did not begin GHG data collection in 2024.
-The revised August 10, 2026 due date, along with the allowance to submit existing data in year one, creates a slightly expanded window to finalize systems, improve data quality, and prepare for assurance beginning in 2027.
+The confirmed November 10, 2026 due date, along with the allowance to submit existing data in year one, creates a slightly expanded window to finalize systems, improve data quality, and prepare for assurance beginning in 2027.

 Companies that begin preparing now can develop credible, transparent reports that align with investor expectations and meet assurance requirements with confidence.
 Those that postpone action risk facing significant challenges as verification and data quality standards tighten.